Your pet wants you to read our newsletter. (Then give them a treat.)

 Find a quiet area in your home, stand just as quietly (with treats ready and hidden), and simply wait for your dog to look at you.
 The second they do, give them a mark-and-treat one-two punch.
-When your pup has figured out the power of a glance, you’ll be in for plenty of hungry stares.
+When your puppy has figured out the power of a glance, you’ll be in for plenty of hungry stares.
 Once your dog masters this staring contest, try out this trick in places with more stimulation, like in your backyard.
 And so on and so forth.

-4. Teach them leash manners at home
+4. Teach your pup leash manners at home

 Keeping outside distractions in mind, start leash training your puppy at home.
-Leash them up and tell them to sit parallel to you.
+It’s not required, but you could get a puppy - leash — such as a well-fitted harness with a back attachment point that isn’t too restrictive.
+Leash them up, and tell them to sit parallel to you.
 Say “let’s go,” mark, and treat.
 Timing is everything!
 Every step that follows, so long as they stay by your side, should be rewarded.
 If — rather, when, because it will happen — your pups pulls, don’t chastise them; just stop, turn around, and wait for your dog to get the hint and check in with you.
 Again, once they get the hang of it, you can take it outside and practice IRL.

 Not to be dramatic but recall training can save your dog’s life.
 If you have a fenced-in yard, great.
 If not, use a 20-foot training lead in a distraction-free zone.
-Pick a cue, either ‘come’ or ‘here,’ and start by saying it when your dog is only a few feet away.
+Pick a cue, either “come” or “here,” and start by saying it when your puppy is only a few feet away.
 When they come to you — you know the deal — mark and treat.

 Once they’ve mastered the basic command, level up by walking in a circle around your dog, leaving the room or, the ultimate test, break out the vacuum cleaner.
-Don’t get frustrated if your pup snaps out of ‘stay’ — this kind of mind control isn’t going to happen overnight.
+Don’t get frustrated if your pup snaps out of “stay” — this kind of mind control isn’t going to happen overnight.
 Trusting them to remain motionless until you give them the green light is a process, but one that’s worth it in the long run.

 7. Desensitize them to being handled

 The power of positivity isn’t just a self-help mantra, it’s also key for making your dog comfortable with you (and vets and groomers) handling sensitive body parts like paws and ears.
 Show your dog that they’re in good hands by pairing touch with treats.
 Gently hold your pup’s paw and give them a treat.
 You can eventually work up to a nail trimmer — just not on day one.
-Baby steps!
+Baby steps.